LottieAnning/LIFE4136_rotation3/README.md

 ![Structure Plot](Figures/final_fs.png)

 After preliminary testing, the populations SWB, GYE, TEM, SCT, LOI, PIL and SCB were removed as too many pure lyrata skewed the plot as there was only one pure arenosa in comparison.
 If you wish to adjust this change the populations on lines 57, 93 and 148.
 Some of the removed populations weren't fully pure lyrata however due to having a low percentage of arenosa genes, aren't likely to be allopolyploids.
-SCT and TEM were removed and PEK kept as they are closely related so one population surfices to represent the others.
+SCT and TEM were removed and was PEK kept as they are closely related so one population suffices to represent the others.
 This package is not fully reliable as the data had to be filtered slightly to produce a worthy plot.

 The plot is at k = 2 because there are only two 'clusters' (arenosa and lyrata), with KEH (far left) plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).